TimBrophy/report_analyser/README.md

 You need to download and deploy this model following the following Elastic documentation steps: https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-deploy-models.html

+3. Access to an LLM hosted with either AWS, Azure or both. (and of course the associated credentials)

 ## Setup
 Download the contents of the repo to your local computer.